AzureCosmosDB/AISamples/README.md

     - Jupyter Notebook
     - Gradio
     - [Code](https://github.com/microsoft/AzureDataRetrievalAugmentedGenerationSamples/blob/main/Python/CosmosDB-MongoDB-vCore-Integrations/LangChain-CosmosDBMongovCoreVectorSearch-AzureOpenAI.ipynb)

+**Graph RAG**

-- CosmosAIGraph: AI-Powered Graph and Knowledge Graph Solutions with Azure Cosmos DB
+- CosmosAIGraph: An AI-Powered Graph and Knowledge Graph Solution with Azure Cosmos DB.
+Combine the power of baseline (vetor search) with the contextual and relationship data captured in  a knowledge graph to bring you RAG apps to the next level with Azure Cosmos DB.
   - Python
+  - Supports both Azure Cosmos DB for NoSQL and vCore-based Azure Cosmos DB for MongoDB
   - [Code](https://github.com/cjoakim/CosmosAIGraph)

 ## Videos